Henry Dwight Sedgwick: Marriages and children

 Their only daughter, Edith, died the day after her birth.
 Their eldest son Henry IV (known as Halla) died of pneumonia at the age of 17.
 Sarah May Minturn died of a stroke in 1919.

 Robert Minturn Sedgwick was a Harvard Crimson football athlete, as was his father, who started at left tackle for two teams—1919 and 1920—that defeated Yale, the 1919 team named national champions.
-The elder Sedgwick lettered in the 1878 season, his son Robert, at left tackle, lettered in the 1919 and 1920 seasons.
+The elder Sedgwick lettered in the 1878 season; his son Robert, at left tackle, lettered in the 1919 and 1920 seasons.

 On May 18, 1953, Sedgwick married Gabriella May Ladd in Newtown Township, Pennsylvania.
-She was the daughter of Dr. Maynard Ladd and sculptress Anna Coleman Ladd.
+She was the daughter of Dr. Maynard Ladd and sculptor Anna Coleman Ladd.
 Ladd, who was 46 years Sedgwick's junior, had never been married nor did she remarry after Sedgwick's death.

 Relatives and friends

 Sedgwick's granddaughter was Edith Minturn "Edie" Sedgwick, the daughter of his youngest son Francis and his wife Alice Delano de Forest.
 Alice was the daughter of Henry deForest.
 During the 1960s, Edie Sedgwick starred in many of Andy Warhol's short films.

 He is also a paternal great-grandfather to actress Kyra Sedgwick, whose father is Henry Dwight Sedgwick V. Henry V is the son of Sedgwick's second oldest son Robert and his first wife Helen Peabody (1890–1948), daughter of Endicott Peabody.

 Sedgwick was a friend to Leavitt Hunt, son of Vermont Congressman Jonathan Hunt (Vermont Representative) and, like Sedgwick, also a Harvard Law School-educated New York attorney.
 Hunt was also a photographer and brother of Boston painter William Morris Hunt and architect Richard Morris Hunt.
 Sedgwick and Leavitt Hunt frequently corresponded.